-The Aquatic Effects Re-evaluation Report will provide an update to the temporal trends described during Version 2.0 and 3.0 of the AEMP design.
-Temporal trends will be evaluated using the methods described for the water quality component (Section 4.3.4.10).
+The Aquatic Effects Re-evaluation Report will provide details of the trend analysis; trends will be evaluated using the methods described for the water quality component (Section 4.3.4.10).

 4.7 Benthic Invertebrates

 Benthic invertebrates have been included as a component of DDMI's AEMP since Version 1.0 of the AEMP design.
 There are many attributes that make benthic invertebrates a desirable component of a monitoring program (Rosenberg and Resh 1993):